When I wished I was Robert

-Back in the '90s, when Robert Alejandro and I were both working as hosts on The Probe Team, a young stranger came up to me with a piece of paper in a public place and asked me to draw him.
+Back in the late 90s, when Robert Alejandro and I were both working as hosts on The Probe Team, a young stranger came up to me with a piece of paper in a public place and asked me to draw him.

-I knew exactly with whom he had me confused, but I decided to play along.
-Having absolutely no talent in drawing, I drew a crude stick figure with a smiley face and handed it back to the fan, who reacted with a look of utter befuddlement, as if his hero had just betrayed him as an inept phony.
+I knew exactly whom he thought I was, but I decided to play along.
+Having absolutely no talent in drawing, I drew a crude stick figure with a smiley face and handed it back to the fan, who reacted with a look of utter dismay, as if his hero had just betrayed him as an inept phony.
 I felt guilty and sorry for him so I blurted out that I was not THE Robert Alejandro and laughed out loud.
 He didn’t find it funny and left in a huff.

 When I told this story to Robert in our last conversation, he did find it funny.